santiagocorrea/docu-aid/README.md

 - **Natural Language Processing and Generation**:
   - OpenAI GPT-3.5 Turbo (for document-specific agents)
-  - OpenAI GPT-4 (for top-level agent, intent understanding, and response synthesis)
+  - OpenAI GPT-4 (for the top-level agent, intent understanding, and response synthesis)

 - **Query Engine and Tool Creation**:
   - LlamaIndex